ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 relevant, consider creating a dedicated sharing site collection besides the regular ones.

+In principle, SharePoint Online supports external users inviting external users.
+While ESC doesn't prevent it, when the inviter is an external user, ESC sends no warning and expiration mails to the inviter.

 ## Design notes

 Within ESC, we try hard not to replicate build-in SharePoint dialogs